Eftn/Movie-DataBase/README.md

 This database uses postgresSQL, you will need to create the table movie before you load.
 Make sure to read the requirements and load everything that is needed.

-This was created by EFTN, I hope youe enjoy :)
+This was created by EFTN, I hope you enjoy :)